Dragiša Milović: 2017 candidacy and return to the mayor's office in 2021

 Notwithstanding Milović's opposition, Kosovo Serbs generally participated in the 2013 local elections.
-Milović later ended his boycott strategy and was a mayoral candidate in the 2017 local elections, running on an independent list called For Our Zvečan as an ally of Oliver Ivanović.
-He finished a distant second against incumbent Vučina Janković of the Serb List.
+Milović ultimately ended his boycott and was a mayoral candidate in the 2017 local elections, running for his own "For Our Zvečan" party in an alliance with Oliver Ivanović.
 Milović's car was torched during the campaign.
+On election day, he lost to incumbent Vučina Janković of the Serb List.
+He also led the "For Our Zvečan" list for the municipal assembly and was elected when it won five mandates.
 Following Ivanović's assassination by unknown parties in early 2018, Milović gave an interview in which he lamented the power of organized crime in northern Kosovo.

 Milović subsequently joined the Serb List and was re-elected as mayor of Zvečan under its banner in the 2021 local elections.
-He operates in a parallel (or, most precisely, overlapping) authority with that of Ivan Todosijević, who is recognized by the Serbian government as the leader of a provisional authority in Zvečan.
+His decision to join the governing party was a notable development in the internal politics of the Kosovo Serb community, and it has been suggested that the party effectively co-opted him as a member.
+In 2021–22, Milović's leadership in Zvečan overlapped with that of Ivan Todosijević, whom the Serbian government recognizes as leader of a provisional authority.